A fast, at-home coronavirus test will be available to Americans this year

 Ellume’s home coronavirus test was the first over-the-counter, rapid coronavirus home test to be authorized by the Food and Drug Administration.
 It was approved Dec.
 15. But the test was expected to be available only in limited quantities.

-“The purpose of today’s announcement is to move to mass production and scale,” said Andy Slavitt, President Joe Biden’s senior adviser for COVID-19 response, at a Monday news briefing.
+“The purpose of today’s announcement is to move to mass production and scale,” said Andy Slavitt, President Joe Biden’s senior adviser for covid-19 response, at a Monday news briefing.

 Slavitt acknowledged that the $30 price per Ellume test – while cheaper than many of the $100-$200 tests that need to be processed by a lab – is still too high for it to be used ubiquitously by many people.